n8craig/um-inventory/README.md

 This repository contains the code to build a searchable interface for museum collections that are stored in a [PastPerfect](https://museumsoftware.com/) database.
 A working model based on collections from the [University Museum](https://univmuseum.nmsu.edu/) of the [New Mexico State University](https://nmsu.edu/) can be found [here](https://univmuseum.nmsu.edu/pages/collections/inventory/).

 > **Note** Several key parts of the project data are not included in this repository.
 There are two reasons for this: 1) some of the data stored in museum databases are sensitive and not appropriate for public display, 2) the original uncompressed images are large and would clutter the repository.
-The project only selects images that are rendered and these are resized to a max of 1000 px.

 ## To use this repository: